shvilam/LocalCacheLoader/README.md

 Help is needed!
 ---------------
-_Help is needed for the NetStream loader it doesn't have the optimal solution it first save the file to local disc and then play. t will be perfect if it could buffer the stream and in end create file out of it._
+_For the NetStream loader it doesn't have the optimal solution it first save the file to local disc and then play. t will be perfect if it could buffer the stream and in end create file out of it._

 ## **Next version**